LIGHTING FOR MARINE PLANTS

 Duration

 Most tropical regions receive approximately 12 to 14 hours of daylight, with 8-10 hours of intense light, followed by 10 hours of darkness each day.
-While certain macro algae can receive constant illumination, such as Caulerpa, the benefits are not well documented and growth rates are often affected.
+While certain macro algae can receive constant illumination, such as many species of Caulerpa, the benefits are not well documented and growth rates are often affected.
 Most macro algae and all terrestrial plants need a time to rest as they still continue to respire after photosynthesis has ended.
 Generally a duration of 12-14 hours is sufficient for growing macro algae and sea grasses.
 Unlike terrestrial plants, algae need a steady duration of light in order to undergo photosynthesis.
 A simple timer is all that is needed to maintain a constant, stable environment.
 If growing marine plants in a refugium, it is generally acceptable to have the lighting on a reverse cycle so that when the main tanks lights are off the refugium lights turn on.
 This is reported to help with the stabilization of ph levels and the overall safety of its inhabitants as marine plants absorb oxygen during the night, effecting the ph.

 Suitable Lighting